NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 ![Controlling package restore behaviors through NuGet Package Manager options](media/Restore-01-AutoRestoreOptions.png)

 - **Allow NuGet to download missing packages**: controls all forms of package restore by changing the `packageRestore/enabled` setting in the `%AppData%\NuGet\NuGet.Config` file as shown below.
+In Visual Studio, this setting allows the **Restore NuGet Packages** command on the solution's context menu to work.

     ```xml
     <configuration>